-Over the past year the Board has held 10 formal Board meetings (it meets once a month, always on a Friday, with the exception of the summer recess and the Easter recess).
-Attendance of Board Members is shown in Annex 4- see page.
-Board meetings are open to the public and are advertised in advance in the local press.
-Papers are made available on the website, as well as at local authority and CNPA offices, and at the meeting itself.
+Over the past year the Board held 10 formal Board meetings (it met once a month, always on a Friday, with the exception of the summer recess and the Easter recess).
+Attendance of Board Members is shown in Annex 4 - see page 27.
+Board meetings were open to the public and are advertised in advance in the local press.
+Papers were made available on the website, as well as at local authority and CNPA offices, and at the meeting itself.

 The Board has adopted a policy of holding its meetings at different venues throughout the National Park so that the Members can get to see first hand the different areas of the Park, and provide an opportunity for local communities to see the Board.
-Details of venues and agendas of these meetings are shown in Annex 5.
-An open meeting for the local communities is generally held on the Thursday evening prior to the Friday Board meeting (and advertised locally) to provide an opportunity for contact between Members and local communities.
+Details of venues and agendas of these meetings are shown in Annex 5 - see page 28.
+An open meeting for the local communities was generally held on the Thursday evening prior to the Friday Board meeting (and advertised locally) to provide an opportunity for contact between Members and local communities.